dwrrehman/programming_language/readme.md

  - Portability, at the expense of control.

- - Easy interoperability with existing piece of code.
+ - Easy interoperability with existing pieces of code.

  - Conforming to any ABI.

  - Backwards-compatability.

- - Anything legacy.

- - Compiletime performance.

  - Giving many error messages to the user.

  - Maintaining a "mathematical purity" which gets in the way of runtime performance.

- - All the "cool trendy features" in high-level programming languages these days.
+ - All the "cool features" in high-level programming languages these days.

  - Providing any debug or type information at runtime, or any information extraneous to execution.